-The launch of the Beijing-Shanghai-Hong Kong Innovation Hub Initiative on Space Intelligence, established by the Hong Kong Space Robotics and Energy Centre and supported by top-tier mainland organizations, came as officials, scholars and industry leaders push to transform the SAR into a space powerhouse and contribute to the nation’s aerospace development by strengthening collaboration with the mainland and overseas.
+The Beijing-Shanghai-Hong Kong Innovation Hub Initiative on Space Intelligence was launched by the Hong Kong Space Robotics and Energy Centre (HKSREC), led by the Hong Kong University of Science and Technology.
+Backed by top-tier mainland organizations, it marks a significant step toward transforming Hong Kong into a space powerhouse, and contributing to the nation’s aerospace development.

-Regina Ip Lau Suk-yee -- convenor of non-official members of the HKSAR’s Executive Council -- officiated at the event, saying Hong Kong should leverage its deep experience in space research at its top universities, and act as a hub to serve the nation’s aerospace companies and develop new aerospace-related industries.
+During the launch ceremony, Regina Ip Lau Suk-yee, convenor of the Hong Kong Special Administrative Region’s Executive Council, said Hong Kong should leverage its extensive experience in space research at its top universities, and serve as a hub for the nation’s aerospace companies, while developing new aerospace-related industries.

 ALSO READ: HK strengthens its developing aerospace industry